-- variations in our quarterly operating results; - changes in securities analysts' estimates of our financial performance; - changes in market valuations of similar companies; - announcements by us or our competitors of significant contracts, acquisitions, strategic partnerships, joint ventures, capital commitments, new products or product enhancements; - · loss of a major customer or failure to complete significant transactions; and - additions or departures of key personnel.
+- variations in our quarterly operating results; - changes in securities analysts' estimates of our financial performance; - changes in market valuations of similar companies; - announcements by us or our competitors of significant contracts, acquisitions, strategic partnerships, joint ventures, capital commitments, new products or product enhancements; - loss of a major customer or failure to complete significant transactions; and - additions or departures of key personnel.

 Sales in the public market of a substantial number of shares of common stock or other equity or equity-related securities could depress the market price of the common stock and could impair our ability to raise capital through the sale of additional equity securities.
-For a description of shares of our common stock that are available for future sale, see "Shares Eligible for Future Sale."
+A substantial number of shares of our common stock will be available for future sale.
+See "Shares Eligible for Future Sale."

-Shares Eligible For Future Sale-Our Stock Price Could Be Affected By Shares Of Our Common Stock Or Other Securities Becoming Available For Sale In The Future.
+Shares Eligible For Future Sale-Our Stock Price Could Be Affected Because A Substantial Number Of Shares Of Our Common Stock Will Be Available For Sale In The Future.

-The initial public offering price is substantially higher than the book value per share of our common stock.
-As a result, you will experience immediate and substantial dilution of \$\\$ in our net tangible book value per share, based on an assumed initial public offering price of \$\\$ per share.
+The initial public offering price is substantially higher than the net tangible book value per share of our common stock, which was negative \$2.18 at December 31, 1999.
+As a result, you will experience immediate and substantial dilution of \$15.14 in our net tangible book value per share, based on an assumed initial public offering price of \$16.00 per share.
 This dilution will occur in large part because our earlier investors paid substantially less than the initial public offering price in this offering when they purchased their shares of common stock.
 You will experience additional dilution upon the exercise of outstanding stock options.
 See "Dilution."